-Producers are eligible for production support from WPAA-TV staff and volunteers.
-However, they are expected to make an effort to learn basic production skills, develop crews, respect the rights of other Users, and follow operational protocol in all communications.
+Producers are eligible for limited studio and other production support from WPAA-TV staff and volunteers.
+Support available is determined in a program planning meeting.
+All producers are expected to make an effort to learn basic production skills, develop crews, respect the rights of other Users, and follow operational protocol in all communications.

 Are you eligible?

 We are hyper-local TV.
 Our focus is serving Wallingford residents, business and organizations that are also serving Wallingford.
 However, our initiatives serve a broader community of friends and followers.

 If you want to be a citizen-media-maker, we will help you get local contact information or figure something out.
 Community TV resources are available in every CT town.

 We do not rent for space commercial use.

 You have a show idea.
 What comes next?